jcarklin/popular-movies/README.md

 An API key from TheMovieDb is required (see https://www.themoviedb.org/faq/api)

-Once you have your API key, you need to add it to the gradle.properties file in your home .gradle directory.
+Add your API key to the gradle.properties file in your home .gradle directory:

 Add the following line
 ```